Quantized and nonquantized Hall response in topological Hatsugai-Kohmoto systems: Macroscopic degeneracy breaking

 This model has four distinct bands, and we focus on the lowest band as well as on its Berry curvature.
 We examine how this Berry curvature evolves as a function of $\theta$, the angle of the Zeeman field relative to the $(xy)$ plane.
 When $\theta$ is $0$ or $\pi$, the lowest band is only occupied by a single spin species: for $\theta=0$, only the electrons bearing spin $\uparrow$ contribute, and for $\theta= \pi$, only electrons bearing spin $\downarrow$ contribute.
 For intermediate values of $\theta$, a combination of both spin species contributes.
-The Berry curvature \footnote{The computations of Berry curvatures are done for basis II \cite{Bena2009} over the full Brillouin zone.
-The numerical method used is the one of \cite{Fukui2005}.} is shown in Fig.~\ref{fig:berry_orbital}, with the parameters set for the topological phase of the Kane-Mele model.
+The Berry curvature for the lowest band $\ket{u_0}$ defined as is shown in Fig.~\ref{fig:berry_orbital}, with the parameters set for the topological phase of the Kane-Mele model~\footnote{The computations of Berry curvatures are done for basis II \cite{Bena2009} over the full Brillouin zone.
+The numerical method used is the one of \cite{Fukui2005}.}.
 As depicted in this figure, we observe the expected Berry curvature for the two topological Haldane models at $\theta=0$ and $\theta=\pi$ (because we fix the spin to be either $\uparrow$ or $\downarrow$ at these values, these are the original Haldane models giving birth to the Kane-Mele model).
 Surprinsingly, for intermediate angles, the Berry curvature remains localized at the Dirac points, and its value at these points diverges as $\cos(\theta)$, the projection orthogonal to the $(xy)$ plane, approaches zero.

-We confirm this observation by exploiting the chiral symmetry, i.e., the existence of a Hermitian operator $S$ that anticommutes with the Hamiltonian, $\{S,H_0^{\text{orbital}}(\textbf{k})\}=0$, to diagonalize the Hamiltonian and compute the Berry curvature at the Dirac points (for details, see App.~\ref{app:chiral}).
+We confirm this observation by exploiting the chiral symmetry (for details, see App.~\ref{app:chiral}), i.e., the existence of a Hermitian operator $S$ that anticommutes with the Hamiltonian, $\{S,H_0^{\text{orbital}}(\textbf{k})\}=0$, to diagonalize the Hamiltonian and compute the Berry curvature at the Dirac points $\xi\mathbf{K}$ with the valley index $\xi\in\lbrace -1,1\rbrace$.
 For the critical value $\mathfrak{h}\equiv -\xi 3\sqrt{3}t'$, which corresponds to the topological transition in Haldane model, we obtain the following expression for the Berry curvature: with $v=3at/(2\hbar)$, where $a$ is the intersite distance on the honeycomb lattice, and $\text{sgn}=x/|x|$ the sign function.
 This equation successfully reproduces the behavior observed in numerical simulations, where $\cos(\theta)$ appears in the denominator, as shown in Fig.~\ref{fig:berry_curvature_dirac_point}.